-Are you about to take on a bedroom makeover, or have you had the same old crummy mattress for years and it’s time for something new?
-Then fear not, because I have taken the pain out of the daunting task of finding a new one, and broken down everything you need to know for when you decide it’s time to buy a bed.
-Ready?…
+Are you about to take on a bedroom makeover?
+Or have you had the same old crummy mattress for years and it’s time for something new?
+Then fear not, because I’ve taken the pain out of the daunting task of finding a new one.
+I’ve also broken down everything you need to know for when you decide it’s time to buy a bed.
+Ready?

 It’s a hard job, but someone’s got to do it: When my editor suggested for our latest bed buying feature for Kitchens Bedrooms & Bathrooms’ March issue that I actually go and try out beds in different showrooms, I giggled at the notion.
 Go and lie down on super comfy mattresses and write about my experience?
 You don’t have to ask me twice.
 Surely this idea was too good to be true?